 I can’t think of a more perfect partner for this wine than a Cotes de Provence Rose, but if red is more your thing, then I suggest a Coteaux d’Aix Red would be perfect or failing that a Grenache/Syrah blend from the South of France – a Cotes du Rhone or Cotes du Roussillon would be lovely.

 …you might also like:

 - 2 tablespoons olive oil

-- Heat one tablespoon of olive oil in a non-stick frying pan and add the aubergine and courgette.
+- Heat 1 tablespoon of olive oil in a non-stick frying pan and add the aubergine and courgette.
 Fry on a high heat for 3-5 minutes until brown all over, stirring frequently.

 - In a wide, deep sauce pan place the other tablespoon of olive oil along with the onion and red pepper and fry on a gentle heat for 5 minutes until softened but not coloured.

 - Add the aubergines and courgette to the onions/peppers pan and add the garlic.
 Fry for 1 more minute on a gentle heat.